 AutoVitals’ commitment to making sure the product continues to get stronger and lead the industry is so important.
 For us, we are in growth mode, and we have to continue to work at driving customers to our door.
 That’s why we went back to AutoVitals.
 They have an SEO strategy that really works for me.
 Once a customer is in the door, we can do the rest.
 AutoVitals delivers all the data needed to constantly improve and maximize potential.

 “We will rise to meet the expectations of tomorrow and do the best we can today.”

 I’m not as concerned about the industry falling apart because of self-driving cars.

 Consumers are going to make decisions based on wants and needs.
 I don’t foresee in my children’s lifetimes that this industry is going to go away.
 It’s going to change, and we are going to continue to evolve with it.
 That’s why we build relationships with people like AutoVitals and ATI, people who are focused on the industry and what may be happening down the road, but with solutions for what’s happening right now.
 In the future, we are going to continue to have the ‘yes’ mentality, period.

 If the mechanical industry changes so much that cars don’t break, we will end up having more of a focus on fixing them at the body shop when they run into each other.

 Diversity is a strength that will continue to meet today’s problems, whatever that means.
-If we have to turn our auto repair shop into a shop thats working on lawn mowers, we will figure it out.
+If we have to turn our auto repair shop into a shop that’s working on lawnmowers, we will figure it out.
 We are going to evolve with whatever comes, bottom line.
 We are confident of our ability to do so because of the companies we partner with, like ATI and AutoVitals.
-Ben and Erin’s children currently range in ages 4-14.
-Erin and Ben are true co-owners in the shop, both of them can manage anything that comes at them, but, just like raising a family, it works better as a team.
+Ben and Erin’s children currently range from ages 4-14.
+Erin and Ben are true co-owners in the shop, both of them can manage anything that comes at them, but just like raising a family, it works better as a team.